Jaizkibel/spring-cloud-kubernetes-leader-example/README.md

 The Lease persists after undeploy; clean it up manually if needed: `kubectl delete lease leader-example -n default`.

 ## Configuration
-The leader election behavior can be customized through environment variables in the deployment (overrides pre-configured Lease where applicable):
+The leader election behavior can be customized through environment variables in the deployment:
 - `KUBERNETES_LEADER_ELECTION`: Enable/disable leader election (default: false)
 - `LEASE_NAME`: Name of the Lease resource (default: leader-example; matches pre-configured)
-- `LEASE_DURATION_SECONDS`: How long the lease is valid (default: 30; pre-set in Lease spec)
+- `LEASE_DURATION_SECONDS`: How long the lease is valid (default: 30)
 - `RENEW_DEADLINE_SECONDS`: Deadline for renewing the lease (default: 20)
 - `RETRY_PERIOD_MILLIS`: How often non-leaders retry to acquire leadership (default: 5000)